paulschoen/Yorha-New-Tab/README.md

-# vue chrome extension example
+# Yorha New Tab Extension

-develop chrome extension with vue
+New Tab extension based on Nier Automata menu.

 ## Installation